-An infertility treatment protocol depends on many factors such as: age, how many years you’ve been trying to conceive, whether it is male or female factor, diagnosis, and others.
-Many types of infertility are treated with assisted reproductive technology or ART techniques.
+Many types of infertility are treated with assisted reproductive technology techniques.
+An infertility treatment protocol depends on several factors, including your age, how many years you’ve been trying to conceive, whether an issue is male or female factor, diagnosis, and other health considerations.

 Treatment can entail the use of fertility drugs to treat ovulation problems.
 These drugs can include:

 - Bromocriptine – Brand names Cycloset and Parlodel.
-Bromocriptine inhibits prolactin production and helps regulate ovulation cycles.
+Bromocriptine can control prolactin production and help regulate ovulation cycles.

 - Metformin – Brand name Glucophage.
-This drug helps improve ovulation and it is used to address infertility caused by insulin resistance or polycystic ovarian syndrome (PCOS).
+This drug helps improve ovulation and it is used to address infertility caused by insulin resistance or metabolic disorder like polycystic ovarian syndrome (PCOS).

-- Aromatase inhibitors – These include the drugs anastrozole (Arimidex) and letrozole (Femara).
-They aid in inducing ovulation; however, they can cause serious side effects like miscarriage and birth defects.
+- Aromatase Inhibitors – These include the drugs anastrozole (Arimidex) and letrozole (Femara).
+They reduce estrogen conversion which helps to increase FSH and aid in inducing ovulation; however, they can cause serious side effects like miscarriage and birth defects.

-- Clomiphene (Serophene, Clomid) – These are ovulation stimulators used for females suffering from PCOS or polycystic ovary syndrome and other kinds of ovulation issues.
+- Clomiphene (Serophene, Clomid, Menopure) – These are ovulation stimulators used for females suffering from PCOS or polycystic ovary syndrome and other kinds of ovulation issues.
 Clomiphene blocks estrogen to helps the pituitary gland stimulate production and release of more LH and FSH.
-One of the major side effects of Clomid is that it heightens the risk of inducing multiple pregnancies.
+One of the major side effects of Clomid is that it heightens the risk of inducing multiple pregnancies by about 5%.

 Surgery is an option for structural problems with the reproductive system that may cause infertility.
-These problems can involve blockages in the fallopian tubes, polyps and fibroids.
+These problems can involve blockages in the fallopian tubes, cysts, polyps or fibroids.

 Thousands of babies are born each year because of ART helping parents have biological offspring.
-An ART procedure is performed by a professional health team comprised of specialized health professionals such as nurses, lab technicians, embryologists, psychologists and physicians.
+An ART procedure is performed by a professional health team comprised of specialized health professionals such as nurses, lab technicians, embryologists, andrologists, psychologists, acupuncturists and physicians.